beego/beedoc/en-US/mvc/controller/router.md

 ## Custom methods and RESTful rules

-The examples above use default method names (the request method name is same as the controller method name, such as `GET` request executes `Get` method and `POST` request executes `Post` method).
-If you want to use different controller method names, you can do this:
+The examples above use default method names, where the request method name is same as the controller method name.
+For example as `GET` request executes `Get` method and `POST` request executes `Post` method.
+Different controller method names can be set like this:

 	beego.Router("/",&IndexController{},"*:Index")